Witten-Reshetikhin-Turaev function for a knot in Seifert manifolds: Introduction

 We will also derive a $q$-difference equation satisfied by the WRT function.
 That is, we find a $q$-difference operator $\hat{A}(\hat{\mathfrak m}, \hat{\mathfrak l}; q)$ which annihilates the WRT function (see Theorem \ref{q-difference}):

 Here $\hat{\mathfrak m}$ and $\hat{\mathfrak l}$ acts as $\hat{\mathfrak m} \, \Phi(q;N) = q^{N/2} \, \Phi(q; N)$ and $\hat{\mathfrak l} \, \Phi(q;N) = \Phi(q; N+1)$, and they satisfy the $q$-commutation relation ${\ql \qm} = q^{1/2} {\qm \ql}$.
 We will also confirm in Theorem \ref{AJ} that the classical limit of the $q$-difference operator is a component of the zero locus of the $A$-polynomial for the Seifert loop $\sl$.
+We note that the two-variable series $F_K(x,q)$ in \cite{GM19} is also expected to posses a similar property (see Conjecture 1.6 in \cite{GM19}).
 This observation is closely related to the AJ-conjecture \cite{Garoufalidis} which claims that the colored Jones polynomial for a knot in $S^3$ satisfies a $q$-difference equation whose classical limit coincides with the $A$-polynomial for the knot.
 See also \cite{Gukov04} where a physical interpretation of the AJ-conjecture was given as the quantum volume conjecture.
 We also note that our WRT function is not a polynomial in general unlike the colored Jones polynomial for a knot in $S^3$.